Dec 14, 2010

 STANLEY WEINTRAUB: Rats.
 The rats went after not only the food but after corpses.

 JAD: And as they were eating, they noticed, hmm, the Germans stopped too, to have their breakfast.
-When they're both done ...
+And when they were both done ...

 ROBERT AXELROD: Both sides caught on that if they didn't interrupt the other one, then they wouldn't be interrupted.

-BRITISH SOLDIER: On the whole, there is silence.
+[ARCHIVE CLIP: On the whole, there is silence.]

 JAD: This is from a letter a British soldier sent home to his wife at the time.

-BRITISH SOLDIER: After all, if you prevent your enemy from drawing his rations, his remedy is simple.
-He will prevent you from drawing yours.
+[ARCHIVE CLIP: After all, if you prevent your enemy from drawing his rations, his remedy is simple: He will prevent you from drawing yours.]

 JAD: When Axelrod read this ...